 A full-time programme manager with the Caregivers Alliance Limited, Veena conducts training support for caregivers as well as Institutes of Higher Learning.
 She used to work as a correctional specialist at the Singapore Prison Service’s rehabilitation and reintegration division, and its psychological and correction rehabilitation division.

-Jeremy, who is pursuing a concurrent Bachelors with Honours and Master’s degree in architecture at the National University of Singapore, is deeply passionate about architectural heritage and believes in community-centric design.
+Jeremy holds a Bachelors with Honours and Master’s degree in architecture at the National University of Singapore and is deeply passionate about architectural heritage and believes in community-centric design.
 He has produced housing master plan proposals for a rural housing complex in Northern Queensland, Australia, and for high density urban living in Singapore’s Greater Southern Waterfront area for the Housing and Development Board.

 At My Community, he helms architectural documentation projects and contributes to its cultural mapping endeavours.
 As treasurer, he works with the organisation to safeguard its finances.